Built for the Future

 How do I make changes to my policy?

-The Policy Owner may complete the appropriate form for the requested change.
+The Policy Owner must complete the appropriate form for the requested change.
 Forms may be downloaded and printed from the Forms Link after logging in.
 The Policy Owner may also contact a Service Representative at the Home Office, contact information is listed in the Contact Us section.
-All Policy changes must be submitted on a signed and completed Amendment to Application form.

 How do I get a copy of my policy?